Boys Town Jerusalem is a secondary school, the children start at age 12 and graduate at age 18.

 When it was founded, it was decided that the boys and girls institutions should be separate due to the different perceived needs of each group.
 There is a sister organisation to Boys Town Jerusalem which was founded at the same time.

-Not every student lives on campus but every student has a room on campus where they can study and relax.
+Not every student lives on campus but every student has a room on campus where he can study and relax.
 Whether or not they live on campus depends on their age and personal circumstances.

-Students at Boys Town Jerusalem come from every possible religious background and all are accepted and respected as equals, their distinctive religious customs and dietary preferences are respected and provided for within the parameters of halacha (Jewish law).
+Students at Boys Town Jerusalem come from every possible religious background and all are accepted and respected as equals.
+Their distinctive religious customs and dietary preferences are respected and provided for within the parameters of halacha (Jewish law).

 Boys Town Jerusalem has always been a haven for Jewish boys coming from the four corners of the world, many without their families.
 Over the years boys have come from post-Holocaust Europe, North Africa, Ethiopia and the Soviet Union.
 Currently, there are pupils studying and living at Boys Town from France and the Former Soviet Union, particularly Ukraine.